 - Remove the rear sprocket carrier.

 - Check the rear hub for damage and wear.

 - " If the rear hub cush drive is damaged or worn:

-- Change the shock absorber. 🔌
+- Change the rubber damper.

 - Position the rear sprocket carrier.

-- A set of bolts and shock absorbers should have as little free travel as possible to increase the service life of the shock absorbers. - Install the rear wheel. 🔌 (🕶 p.
-182)
+A set of bolts and shock absorbers should have as little free travel as possible to increase the service life of the shock absorbers.